-- To provide graduate students with teaching experience both under the immediate tutelage of the faculty and independently;
+- To provide graduate students with teaching experience both in courses taught by faculty and in their own courses;

-- To contribute to the department’s and the College's educational program;
+- To contribute to the department’s and the university’s educational programs;

-- To enhance contact and communication between the departmental graduate and undergraduate consistencies.
+- To enhance contact and communication between the graduate and undergraduate constituencies of the department.

 Grade a significant portion of the homework, quizzes and examinations; grade papers (at the faculty member’s discretion).

 Teaching Fellows may also be asked to draft quizzes, examinations, and other assignments, to keep records of attendance and maintain the gradebook, to keep the Courseworks site up to date, and to prepare Powerpoint presentations and other materials used in class.